Betterment has been pushing the boundaries of online investing since Jon Stein and Eli Broverman founded the company in 2008.

 Cash Analysis Helps Your Money Retain Value

 Cash Analysis looks at your checking account to determine whether you could help your money retain or grow value by moving it elsewhere.
-For example, excess money that you have in your checking account could earn interest by moving it into an Everyday Savings account.
+For example, excess money that you have in your checking account could earn interest by moving it into an Everyday Cash Reserve account.
 The tool may also discover that you could grow your wealth by moving extra money to investment accounts.

 Cash Analysis also makes sure that you keep enough money in your checking account.
 If your funds dip lower than normal, the tool can notify you.